-- Will my NVQ help me get a job?
+- What kind of qualification will it be?
+Will my NVQ help me get a job?

 - How are BMC NVQs different to any other NVQ course?

-- BMC National Vocational Qualifications are taught in the community.
-In real life settings by tutors who are passionate about their subjects.
+BMC NVQs are taught in the community, in real life settings by tutors who are passionate about their subjects.

-- We have small class sizes.
-With 5 or fewer in a class, students can be sure that they’ll receive the tutoring they need.
+We have small class sizes.
+With 6 or fewer in a class, you can be sure that you’ll receive the attention and support you need.

 - Will I get a job after BMC?

 Yes.
 Our research indicates you will be more employable after a BMC education.